 5. ClickUp

-ClickUp is loved by small business owners because of its endless customization options and its free plan that offers plenty of features.
+ClickUp is loved by small business owners because of its endless customization options and its free plan that offersplentyfeaturesIt’ss

 You can create lists, set deadlines, and even create Gantt charts for more complex projects.

-One unique feature is its “time estimates,” which help you calculate how long each task will take.
+One unique feature is the time estimate, which helps you calculate how long each task will take.

 For small painting businesses, this improves scheduling accuracy.
 The mobile app is just as functional as the desktop version, which is great for contractors working on-site.

-It may have a slight learning curve at first, but many business owners say they can’t work without it once they get used to it.
-For those who need flexibility at a low cost, ClickUp is worth considering.
+It may have a slight learning curve at first, but many business owners cannot work without it once they become accustomed to it.
+For those who need flexibility at a low cost, this is a worthwhile consideration.

 - Website: www.clickup.com

-- Pricing: Free plan; Paid plans start at $5 per user/month.
+- Pricing: A free plan is available; paid plans start at $5 per user per month.

 6. Basecamp